napari/napari/docs/naps/2-conda-based-packaging.md

 [this issue comment](https://github.com/napari/napari/issues/4248#issuecomment-1066574137).
 A complete list of features can be found in the packaging documentation [^napari-packaging-docs].

+#### Tasks

+* [ ] Create `napari/packaging` and migrate the conda bundle CI there, along with the relevant metadata
+* [ ] Add detailed documentation about how the installers are structured and how they work internally
+* [ ] Add PyPI-conda consistency checks to ensure the metadata at `napari/napari` and `napari/packaging` match

 ### Milestone 3: Adding support for conda packages in the plugin manager

 Support for conda/mamba handling of plugin installations was implemented in a base PR and then